 Where did this huge debt come from?

-How has Japan not yet broken?
+How is Japan still not broke?

 Does Japan's aging contribute to this?

 Japan is extremely conservative when it comes to money.
-There is no consumer culture in material goods.
-This trend means that the people's money goes into the Japanese debt.
+You don't have a culture of consumption in material goods.
+This trend means that people's money goes into Japanese debt.
 As the Japanese population ages, people withdraw from these funds and insurance.
-As a result, it becomes increasingly difficult to finance debt within the country.
+Consequently, it becomes increasingly difficult to finance debt within the country.